Riacecilia/Recreating-Vue-js-docs/src/content/docs/scaling-up/server-side-rendering.md

 #### Key considerations before choosing SSR

-Before using SSR for your app, the first question you should ask is whether you actually need it.
-It mostly depends on how important time-to-content is for your app.
-For example, if you are building an internal dashboard where an extra few hundred milliseconds on initial load doesn't matter that much, SSR would be an overkill.
-However, in cases where time-to-content is critical, SSR can help you achieve the best possible initial load performance.
+- Do you actually need SSR for your app?
+- How important is time-to-content for your use case?
+  - For apps where an extra few hundred milliseconds on initial load doesnt matter, SSR is too much.
+  - For apps where time to content is critical, SSR can help you achieve the best possible initial load performance.

 ### Comparing Static Site Rendering (SSR) vs Static Site Generation (SSG)